boston-pm/boston-pm.github.io/index.md

 For past calendar and annals of history, see the [History](History-00.html) pages.

-In the Virtual Meeting world, Boston PM participates in three sets of meetings:
+In the Virtual Meeting world, Boston PM participates in two sets of meetings:

 * Meetings arranged and hosted by Boston.PM are in [meet.Jit.si](https://meet.Jit.si) and on 2d Tuesday.
 See below at Schedule and BoilerPlate for details.

-* Meetings arranged and hosted by [Charlotte.PM](https://www.meetup.com/charlotte-pm/) are in Zoom and on Last Wednesdays.
-Boston.pm provides publicity and attendees for these meetings.
-Charlotte records these.

 * Meetings hosted by Boston Linux Unix (<http://blu.org>) are in [Jitsi](https://meet.Jit.si) and on 3d Wednesday.
 These are POSIX or hardware related, not Perl related.
 BLU records these and publishes on YouTube.

     - Bill Ricker, Boston.pm facilitator, regularly invites Boston.PM to his [BLU](https://blu.org/) presentations and others we think will be of interest.
 These tend to be POSIX as opposed to Perl, though both Bill and Federico Lucifredi tend to have some Perl in support of their projects.

+* Boston.PM in the early years of plague also co-sponsored virtual meetings with Charlotte.PM

 (A few of our older, in-person Boston.pm meetings (2014-2015) are on [YouTube](https://www.youtube.com/channel/UCY0sL_ILd6JUixlppAQlgsA/videos) mostly when we had a remote speaker via YouTube/Hangouts, but we haven't been adding to this collection.)